PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ### Getting ready
 For this recipe we will need to install Minikube locally.
 Head over to the projects Github page to install pre-requisites and the appropriate build for your platform: `https://github.com/kubernetes/minikube/releases`.

 This recipe builds on the work that we did in the recipe `Storing Images on DockerHub`, in order to proceed with the recipe we will need a DockerHub account with our `adderservice` container available.
+We will also need the code from our first recipe in this chapter, `Building a Single Container`.The code for this is available in the accompanying source under `source/Building_Single_Container`.
 Once we have this and Minikube installed we are good to go.

 ### How to do it
 Firstly we need to start up `minikube` to do this run: